Research and Creative Interestsgames user research, game UX, social psychology, gender, fandom,

-I've shared my research at the International Communication Association annual conference as well as the National Communication Association annual conference.
-I have published in the Journal of Communication and have a book chapter under contract in a Call of Duty essay collection.
+Jessica has shared her research at the International Communication Association annual conference as well as the National Communication Association annual conference.
+You may view her complete CV here.

 Tompkins, J.E. (forthcoming 2019).
 Is gender just a costume?
 An exploratory study of crossplay.
 Transformative Works and Cultures, 30.

 Lynch, T., Tompkins, J. E., van Driel, I., & Fritz, N. (2016).
 Sexy, strong, and secondary: An analysis of female videogame characters from 1983 to 2014.
 Journal of Communication.
 (Impact Factor at time of publication: 3.16).

 PUBLISHED BOOK CHAPTERS

 Tompkins, J. E. & Lynch, T. (forthcoming).
 The concerns surrounding sexist content in digital games.
 In C. Ferguson (Ed.), Video Game Influences on Aggression, Cognition, and Attention.
 New York: Springer.

 Tompkins, J. E. (2017).
 Heart breakers and life takers: Negotiated readings of military masculinities in Modern Warfare’s fanfiction.
 In N. Garrelts (Ed.), Responding to Call of Duty: Critical Essays on the Game Franchise.
 Jefferson, North Carolina: McFarland & Company Press.